-The net asset value per Share of each Class is determined on each Valuation Day.
-A "Valuation Day" in relation to any Sub-Fund is every day which is a Business Day.
+The net asset value per Share of each Class and, if any, the Stable NAV as well as the difference between the net asset value per Share and the Stable NAV (insofar as the Ashmore SICAV Global Liquidity US\$ Money Market Fund is concerned) are determined on each Valuation Day.
+Unless otherwise specified in the "Sub-Funds Appendix" for any Sub-Fund, a "Valuation Day" in relation to any Sub-Fund is every day which is a Business Day.